N4yth/Boken_project/README.md

 These 3 Sequence Diagrams each represent a key interaction between :
 * The Frontend (User Interface) : where the user will interact and send http request.
-* The API : get the http request and send to the business logic.
+* The API : receives the HTTP request and forwards it to the business logic.
 * The business logic : validates the data sent, and if correct, saves it in the database.
-* The database : database where all data is save.
+* The database : database where all data is saved.
 <br/>
 the key interaction is :